Georgia Mechanics Lien — Deadlines, Laws, and Filing Guide

 In Georgia, the deadline to file a mechanics lien is 90 days from the last date of furnishing labor or materials.
 This 90-day deadline applies to contractors, subcontractors, and material suppliers.
 Missing this deadline permanently eliminates lien rights.

-Georgia Notice of Commencement
+What Is the Georgia Notice of Commencement?

 Georgia property owners are required to file a Notice of Commencement before construction begins on most projects.
 The Notice of Commencement must be filed with the county clerk and posted at the job site.
 Subcontractors and suppliers who furnish after the Notice of Commencement must send a Notice to Contractor to preserve lien rights.

-Notice to Contractor in Georgia
+What Is the Notice to Contractor in Georgia?

 Georgia subcontractors and suppliers who do not have a direct contract with the owner must send a Notice to Contractor within 30 days of first furnishing labor or materials on projects where a Notice of Commencement has been filed.
 Failure to send a timely Notice to Contractor can eliminate lien rights.